A philosophical moment, if you don’t mind.

 While he suffered no fools and stood fast in his beliefs, he never went out of his way to hurt anyone.
 He never gloated over others.
 He never publicly lashed out against anyone he didn’t care for.
 He kept it to himself.
 I don’t and never will care for what his opinions were on many a topic and person, but I respect him for consciously making the call in keeping it to himself.
 Of course, he lived in a very different era, but that is really no excuse.

-Today marks the 2 month anniversary of Mom’s passing.
+Soon, I will mark the 3 month anniversary of Mom’s passing.
 While I knew this about her in life, I never once heard a single person say a single negative thing about her then, and not since her passing.
 Not once.
 That’s because while she had her opinions, and believe me, some of them were very strong, she did not believe sharing them in a manner where they would hurt someone.
 She was a small town girl, who never harbored any ideas of being famous, or using something as confusing to her as social media in a manner of hate.
 Thus, to her family, she will always be a shining example of what we can do when we choose to use our voices and actions for something other than hate.

-Today, there are plenty of things being said and written about Rush Limbaugh.
-His defenders will not for one instance remember the damage his mouth caused to so many people.
-They certainly won’t even dare to bring up how Ronald Reagan destroyed the “Fairness Doctrine” and paved the path for Limbaugh and other vile purveyors of broadcast hate speech.
+Even weeks after his passing, there are plenty of things being said and written about Rush Limbaugh.
+His defenders will not for one instance remember the damage his words caused to so many people.
+They certainly won’t even dare to bring up how Ronald Reagan destroyed the “Fairness Doctrine” and paved the path for Limbaugh and other purveyors of broadcast hate speech.
 His detractors will not for one instance understand the impact he had on an industry and how, for better or worse, he changed the broadcast business.
 Each side is dug in deep, and won’t give an inch.
 Therein lies a good part of the issue.